 Are you able to match my existing windows and doors?

 Yes, we can use our extensive swatch chart to find the exact colour of your current windows and doors.
 This will ensure a seamless appearance on the outside and inside of your home.
 If they aren’t one of the 150+ RAL colours, our advanced Kolorbond system means that we can combine colours together to attain your specific requests.

 What are timber effect colours?

 Not only do we offer 150+ RAL colours, we can also design your new home improvements in a variety of wood effects.
-They range from dark mahogany, to rosewood and lighter Irish oak.
+They range from dark mahogany to rosewood and lighter Irish oak.
 Coloured frames can also be designed with woodgrain effects for the best of both worlds.
-They’ll add colour to your home with the authentic class of timber.
+They’ll add colour to your home’s windows or doors with the authentic class of timber.